Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ### People you know

 - **Tell everyone you know**
     Your friends, family, colleagues or classmates might know someone who has a place to rent.
 People often find an apartment through their connections.[^21] They can also host you for a few weeks, and give you a way to [register your address](/glossary/Anmeldung).
+Your religious community might also help.[^50]
 - **Ask your [[Hausverwaltung]]**
     They might give you another apartment, or put you on a waiting list.
 - **Get help from your university**